 If you have any additional questions, please feel free to contact us directly via email, or give us a call at (512) 693-8849.
 If it’s after business hours, click here to schedule a free phone consultation to discuss your specific pain/injury with a Doctor of Physical Therapy.

-What Injuries, Pains, and Syndromes are treated at Carter Physiotherapy?
+What injuries, body parts, and syndromes are treated at Carter Physiotherapy?

 We successfully treat the vast majority of pain/injuries of the muscles, joints, and nerves throughout the body.

 Our success stories include patients dealing with everything from headaches and neck pain to bunions and ankle sprains; from knee, hip and low back pain to rotator cuff tears and tennis elbow.
 We’re also great at helping wrist and hand pain, and have a lot of experience treating TMJ (Temporomandibular Joint) problems as well.

 Chances are that if your pain/limitation is due to a muscle, joint, or nerve, and doesn’t require surgery, we can help (and we’ve had plenty of patients who were told they needed surgery but their pain was resolved with our treatments).

 So that’s a little about what we treat at Carter Physiotherapy.
 Here’s a little bit about our patients…

 The majority of our patients are highly active and highly motivated to move, look, and perform their best.
 Exercise/sport are very important to them and they also place a high value on their time.

 When they have an injury or pain that is keeping them from staying fit and performing well, they want the highest quality, one-on-one care and usually don’t have the time to go to a clinic 2-3 times a week for 2 months; and they certainly don’t appreciate being asked to do things in the clinic that they could easily do on their own time (like stretches and exercises).